Bradley Home And Pavilion in Meriden, CT

 Pros

-• pro The community is absolutely outstanding in every aspect, with staff second to none.
+• pro The facility is absolutely outstanding in every aspect, with a great community and staff second to none.

-• pro The facility is clean, bright, and supported by super friendly staff, with many activities in a safe and secure environment.
+• pro The facility is clean, bright, with super friendly staff, many activities in a safe environment, and good food.

-• pro The Bradley Home is a community where staff go above and beyond to ensure care, activities, food, and facilities delight residents day in and day out.
+• pro The staff go above and beyond to ensure care, activities, food, and facilities delight residents day in and day out.

-• pro It is a hidden gem for independent to assisted living to long-term care.
+• pro The facility is a hidden gem for independent to long-term care, with beautiful grounds, old-fashioned charm, and attentive staff.

-• pro The staff is amazing in a beautiful and clean facility.
+• pro The staff are amazing in a beautiful and clean facility.

 Review